Simiran987/AZ-900/README.md

 * Resources can be moved between the resource groups
 * Resource groups can’t be nested
-* Organize based on your organization needs but consider -Billing
+* Organize based on your organization needs but consider
+- Billing
--Security and access management
+- Security and access management
--Application Lifecycle
+- Application Lifecycle

 <hr>